rachyharkov/slot-machine-python/README.md

 # Slot Machine

-This is a simple slot machine game written in Python using basic logic
+This repo is a part of my learning journey, a bit about this repo, this a simple slot machine game written in Python using basic logic

 ## How to play